 Our discovery team has identified a series of highly selective and orally bioavailable SMARCA2 degraders.
-The lead oral molecule, PRT7732, is currently in IND enabling studies and on track to enter Phase 1 clinical development in the second half of 2024.
-PRT7732 is structurally distinct from PRT3789 and in addition, may provide clinically meaningful differences, including potential utility in earlier lines of therapy.
+In July 2024, we received IND clearance for the lead oral molecule, PRT7732, which we believe is on track to enter Phase 1 clinical development in the second half of 2024.